 Course Book Lists

-Please use the links below to see the books used in Law School courses for the Spring 2016 semester:
+Please use the links below to see the books used in Law School upper level courses for the Fall 2016 semester:

 Use the link above to see the Fall 2016 upper level course schedule, the tentative Spring 2017 upper level course schedule, and archived course schedules.
 The Fall 2016 schedule shows the CRNs (Course Reference Numbers) for all courses where registration can be performed through Banner.

-Use this schedule to plan your Fall 2016 Priority Registration.
-Click the following link for instructions and dates for Fall 2016 Priority Registration (PDF).
+Use this schedule to plan your Fall 2016 Add/Drop.
+Click the following link for instructions and dates for Fall 2016 Add/Drop (PDF).

 Students who are in the Integrated Programs – ITP and ITAP – should click the following link to review a table showing the Fall 2016 and Spring 2017 schedules for ITP and ITAP.
 ITP/ITAP 2016-2017 (PDF)

-Students who are interested in taking experiential courses should click the following link for instructions for Fall 2016 Experiential Priority Registration (PDF).
-For course descriptions and meeting times for experiential courses, see Experiential Courses Time Requirements (PDF).
+Students who are interested in taking experiential courses should click the following link for instructions for Fall 2016 Experiential Add/Drop (PDF).
+For course descriptions and meeting times for experiential courses, see the course schedule.

-There may continue to be changes to the Fall 2016 schedule up until the opening of Priority Registration, so please recheck the schedule from time to time and again just before you add or drop courses.
+There may continue to be changes to the Fall 2016 schedule up until the opening of Add/Drop, so please recheck the schedule from time to time and again just before you add or drop courses.

 You can use the above link to view the schedules from Academic Year 2015-2016 (Fall 2015 and Spring 2016) and Academic Year 2014-2015 (Fall 2014 & Spring 2015).
 To view these schedules, select “Archives” at the top of the page.